-During a typical

-inspection a judge would look at each member to check their personal appearance, their uniform and their equipment.
+During a typical inspection a judge would look at each member to check their personal appearance, their uniform and their equipment.
 Each infraction (eg unkempt appearance, dirt on a uniform, an unpolished horn, etc) resulted in a penalty of one tenth of a point.
 In terms of execution, a corps would begin with the maximum points for a category and judges deducted a tenth of a point for every mistake they saw.
+When it came to General Effect a corps began with zero marks in the category and the judges gave marks based on what the thought of the show.

-When it came to General errors and each infraction that they noticed generated a "tick" which decreased a corps' score by 1/10th of a point.
+There would typically be six Field or Execution Judges, two each for marching, drumming and bugles.
+These judges used a "tick system" in both drill and music.
+They looked and listened for errors and each infraction that they noticed generated a "tick" which decreased a corps' score by 1/10th of a point.